docker/docker-birthday-3/tutorial.md

 Now that you finally have your `Dockerfile`, you can now build your image.
 The `docker build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.

 While running the `docker build` command given below, make sure to replace `<YOUR_USERNAME>`  with your username.
-This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
+This username should be the same one you created when you registered on [Docker Hub](https://hub.docker.com).
 If you haven't done that yet, please go ahead and create an account.
-The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile` - the `.` indicates the current directory:
+The `docker build` command is quite simple - it takes an optional tag name with `-t` and the location of the directory containing the `Dockerfile` - the `.` indicates the current directory:

 ```
 $ docker build -t <YOUR_USERNAME>/myfirstapp .